Meta to build $10 billion AI data center in Louisiana as Elon Musk expands his Tennessee AI facility

 Meta plans to invest $200 million into road and water infrastructure improvements for the parish to offset its water usage.
 The facility is expected to be completed in 2030.

-Entergy, one of the nation's largest utilities providers, is fast-tracking plans to build three natural gas power plants in Louisiana capable of generating 2,262 megawatts for Meta's data center over a 15 year period — nearly one-tenth of Entergy's existing energy capacity across four states.
+Entergy, one of the nation's largest utility providers, is fast-tracking plans to build three natural gas power plants in Louisiana capable of generating 2,262 megawatts for Meta's data center over a 15-year period — nearly one-tenth of Entergy's existing energy capacity across four states.

 The Louisiana Public Service Commission is weighing Entergy's proposal as some environmental groups have opposed locking the state into more fossil fuel-based energy infrastructure.
 Meta said it plans to help bring 1,500 megawatts of renewable energy onto the grid in the future.